jarviscanada/jarvis_data_eng_JethushSanmugalingam/README.md

-#**Introduction**
-This project has a strong focus on Linux, bash scripts, and SQL, with a bit of Docker.
-As Jarvis has a Linux Cluster Administration (LCA) team that manages a Linux cluster of 10 nodes/servers running Rocky Linux, and these servers are internally connected through a switch, and are able to communicate through internal IPv4 addresses.
-The technologies I used for this project are: Bash to develop scripts for automated data collection, PostgreSQL: used for storing usage metrics, Git: version control for managing and tracking changes to scripts and files.
-Linux: Target platform for running the monitoring scripts and collecting metrics.
+# Introduction
+This project implements a Linux cluster monitoring agent that collects hardware specifications and system resource usage from Linux hosts and stores them in a PostgreSQL database.
+The agent is designed to support basic monitoring and capacity analysis for a small Linux cluster.

+The solution uses Bash scripts for data collection, Docker for database deployment, and PostgreSQL for persistent storage.

 #**Quick Start**
 ## Start a psql instance using psql_docker.sh